planttheidea/react-idle-manager/README.md

 #### timeoutAfter

-*number (defaults to 60000, or 1 minute)*
+*number (defaults to 60000, or 1 minute in milliseconds)*

 The number of milliseconds since idle state was reached that the component is considered in timeout state.

-Please note that if a custom `idleAfter` is provided but no custom `timeoutAfter` is provided, timeout is assumed to be 1 minute after the `idleAfter` passed.
+Please note that if a custom `idleAfter` is provided but no custom `timeoutAfter` is provided, timeout is assumed to be 1 minute later than `idleAfter`.
 If you do not want a distinction between idle and timeout state, simply pass `0` as the value for `timeoutAfter`.

 ### Development